San Antonio, TX Solar Panels

 Learn MoreFrequently Asked Questions

 Yes, solar makes excellent sense in San Antonio.
-The city receives over 300 sunny days annually, creating ideal conditions for solar panel energy production throughout the year.
+With 5.4 peak sun hours daily and over 300 sunny days annually, the city offers ideal conditions for solar energy production year-round.

-San Antonio has monthly net metering through CPS Energy, the city’s main utility provider.
-This means excess solar energy you produce is credited to your account at approximately 2 cents per kWh during summer months and 1.65 cents per kWh in winter.
+San Antonio residents served by CPS Energy have access to monthly net metering.
+The utility credits excess solar energy exported to the grid at approximately 2 cents per kWh during summer months (June-September) and 1.65 cents per kWh the rest of the year (October-May).